Avoid These 5 Mistakes to Write Better Employee Surveys

 Avoid leading questions by allowing your subject to tell their story to you, rather than telling it to them.
 Consider whether your question includes assumptions, opinions, or superlatives that might unduly influence your survey taker and cause mistakes in your data.

-4. Order bias causes chaos for your data
+4. Order bias causes chaos for your employee survey data

 Order bias is the tendency for respondents to choose answers based on the order in which they appear.
 Let’s say you have an extended multiple choice question with options A-H; some people will naturally select among the first choices while others gravitate toward the last ones.